Explore the Old West from Tucson to Tombstone on an incredible road bike tour

 For more details please see our comprehensive Trip Policies and Payments page.

-DAY 1: ARRIVE IN TUCSON – SAGUARO NATIONAL PARK WEST AND SONORAN DESERT MUSEUM
+DAY 1: MEET IN TUCSON – RIDE SAGUARO NATIONAL PARK

 10:00 AM – Meet your guides and fellow cyclists at the Arizona Inn and transfer by van to Saguaro National Park.
 Upon reaching the park, we will get all bikes dialed in and begin today’s ride.
 This route will warm up your legs and lungs to the dry Arizona air while coursing through the western half of Saguaro National Park, passing notable icons like the Old Tucson Studios and the world famous Sonoran Desert Museum.
 A steep climb will reward you with a relaxing descent into the outskirts of Tucson, then we wind our way to the Santa Cruz River and link up with “The Loop,” one of the longest non-motorized urban cycling paths in the country.
 According to the League of American Bicyclists, “The Loop is a must ride for visitors and residents alike.”
 In a gold-level Bicycle Friendly Community like Tucson, that recommendation carries quite a bit of weight.
 After reaching our hotel, we will conclude the day with a classic Southwest-style meal.